 So worth it to see this pretty lady come back to life though!

-Now you have three more fabulous makeovers to visit!
+Three of my friends have even more furniture makeovers to visit!

 Thanks again to Mary for blessing me with the opportunity to bring these pieces back to life!!